rlupton20-msft/azure-rest-api-specs/specification/throttling/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for throttling.
+This is the AutoRest configuration file for Throttling.

 ## Getting Started

-To build the SDKs for My API, simply install AutoRest via `npm` (`npm install -g autorest`) and then run:
+To build the SDKs for Throttling, simply install AutoRest via `npm` (`npm install -g autorest`) and then run:

 > `autorest readme.md`